HOW TO APPEAL A DECISION OR ORDER TO THE DC COURT OF APPEALS

 In most cases, you have 30 days after the date on the decision or order you are appealing to file your Notice of Appeal or Petition for Review.

 IMPORTANT!
 If you want to appeal a small claims case or a criminal case with no jail time and a penalty of less than $50 , you must file an Application for an Allowance of Appeal within 3 days of the date of the court’s decision.
-But if you received the court’s decision by mail, you have 8 days to file.
-When you file, include a copy of the certificate of service to prove what date you were served.
+But if the court’s decision was sent by mail, you have 8 days to file.
+When you file, include a copy of the certificate of service.
 Day 1 is the date on the certificate of service.

 If you need more time, you may ask the Superior Court by filing a Motion for an Extension of Time.